 Beloved Music Professor Retires After 34 Years

-In this position, Davies conducts three choirs (PolyPhonics, The University Singers and Early Music Ensemble) and teaches courses on conducting, literature and rehearsal techniques.
+In this position, Davies conducted three choirs (PolyPhonics, The University Singers and Early Music Ensemble) and taught courses on conducting, literature and rehearsal techniques.

 Thomas Davies, retiring director of choral